Bersih 3.0 rally: Unruly behaviour of the participants

 The report said that some of the monitors heard rally participants calling police officers sampah ('garbage') as they passed the police line near the roundabout at Jalan Kinabalu, the police officers, however, did not heed what was said by the participants or retaliate.
 It further said that between 12 pm and 1 pm, participants at the intersection of Jalan Tun Perak, Jalan Tuanku Andul Rahman and Jalan Raja booed and jeered at policemen but there was no retaliation from the police.
 The report mentioned that rally participants, at times, threw objects like cans, empty plastic bottles and other items at police and City Hall vehicles moving along Jalan Tun Perak between 12 pm and 2 pm.

+Participants were also criticised for bringing young children to the protests, exposing them to the dangerous environment of the violent protest.
+Police also recovered some suspicious objects at the rally presumed to be explosive materials, although it was never clear on who were the perpetrators.